 There is another couple of tips to make strong documentary photos of children.
-Generally speaking, try to go close to the child and avoid interfering in the child?s natural behaviour.
+Generally speaking, try to go close to the child and avoid interfering in the child’s natural behavior.
 These rules can, of course, be contradictory.
 If the child starts to make unnatural poses and gestures at the camera, you don’t get that authentic feeling.
 But if the child is doing something, playing, overwhelmed with feelings or otherwise occupied in his or her thoughts, you can usually sneak in a couple of shots without the child noticing anything.
 Keep your camera ready and have the exposure set before you put the camera in front of your eyes.
-And while you are in the process, try to? distract? the child?s attention away from the camera by asking him or her some questions if necessary.
-Being close to the child and using a wide-angle lens usually makes for a more? open? photo, one that asks more questions than it answers.
+And while you are in the process, try to distract the child,s attention away from the camera by asking him or her some questions if necessary.
+Being close to the child and using a wide-angle lens usually makes for a more open photo, one that asks more questions than it answers.
 It also gives a feeling of intimacy between the child and the person looking at the photo, thus evoking a stronger emotional response.